Szafter12/Szafter12/README.md

 ## 💫 About Me:

 I'm a final-year technical high school student with a passion for web development.
-In my free time, I work as a freelance web developer, learn a new stuff, hit the gym and write a code.
+In my free time, I work as a freelance web developer, learn new stuff, hit the gym and write a code.
 I plan to pursue a degree in Computer Science to expand my knowledge and skills further.

 <div align="center">